IgorRozani/Public-Transport-SP-Graph-Database/README.md

 - TrainStation - train stations.
 Example: Morumbi.

 And the relationships are:
-- Connect - connection between stations and/or terminals;
+- CONNECT - connection between stations and/or terminals;
-- Has - relationship between Station/Terminal and the PointOfInterest;
+- HAS - relationship between Station/Terminal and the PointOfInterest;
-- Integration - integration between different types of stations and terminals;
+- INTEGRATION - integration between different types of stations and terminals;
-- Own - relationship between the company and line, to represent that the company owns that line;
+- OWN - relationship between the company and line, to represent that the company owns that line;
-- Part_Of - relationship between the station/terminal and line, to represent that the station/terminal is part of that line.
+- PART_OF - relationship between the station/terminal and line, to represent that the station/terminal is part of that line.

 ## Required softwares
 To run this project, it's necessary to install the Neo4j, [you can download it here](https://neo4j.com/download).